Gelfand-Tsetlin modules in the Coulomb context: Introduction

-the Coulomb branch is an orthogonal Gelfand-Zetlin algebra associated to the dimension vector $(v_1,\dots, v_n)$ as shown in \cite[\S 3.5]{WeekesCoulomb}.
-In particular, $U(\mathfrak{gl}_n)$ arises from $(1,2,3,\dots, n)$. \end{itemize} In this case, the algebras $U_{\gamma}^{(1)}$ also have a geometric interpretation in terms of convolution in homology: \begin{itheorem} The Coulomb branch for any group $\gls{G}$ and representation $\gls{N}$ is a principal Galois order with $\gls{Lambda}=\Sym^\bullet(\mathfrak{t})[\hbar]$, the symmetric algebra on the Cartan of $G$ with an extra loop parameter $\hbar$ and $\gls{What}$ the affine Weyl group of $G$ acting naturally on this space.
+the Coulomb branch is an orthogonal Gelfand-Zetlin algebra associated to the dimension vector $\Bv=(v_1,\dots, v_n)$ as shown in \cite[\S 3.5]{weekesGeneratorsCoulomb2019}.
+In particular, $U(\mathfrak{gl}_n)$ arises from the vector $\Bv=(1,2,3,\dots, n)$. \end{itemize} In this case, the algebras $U_{\gamma}^{(1)}$ also have a geometric interpretation in terms of convolution in homology: \begin{itheorem}[Th. \ref{thm:stein-iso}] The Coulomb branch for any group $G$ and representation $N$ is a principal Galois order with $\Lambda=\Sym^\bullet(\mathfrak{t})[\hbar]$, the symmetric algebra on the Cartan of $G$ with an extra loop parameter $\hbar$ and $\What$ given by the affine Weyl group of $G$ acting naturally on this space.